tudorsaitoc/tudorsaitoc.com/README.md

 >The Federated Group is comprised of multiple business divisions that provide card processing and related business solutions for small to midsize businesses within the U.S. and Canada.
+The company offers solutions that include credit and debit card processing, gift and loyalty card programs, check approval services, and ISO / Agent partner portals.
+I made the decision to move on in 2012 because I wanted to expand on my ideas and I began to outgrow the model at The Federated Group.
+The model was very traditional and it unfortunately didn’t offer a long-term opportunity for a young professional
 | Roles | Start Date |
 |:------|-----------:|
 | Director of Sales (promoted from Senior Manager) | 2013 |